arrow

 SCOPE OF WORK INCLUDED:

-Arora was responsible for all special systems design and engineering services, including access control, CCTV, passenger processing systems, security checkpoint design, Electronic Video Information Display Systems (EVIDS), public address, ICT and structured cabling systems, Wi-Fi, and passenger information systems, including passenger analytics.
-The CCTV security systems design includes head end upgrades and expansions to support new technology as well as modifications to the head end monitoring hardware.
+Arora led the special systems design and engineering services, including access control, CCTV, passenger processing systems, security checkpoint design, Electronic Video Information Display Systems (EVIDS), public address systems, ICT and structured cabling, Wi-Fi, and passenger information systems, including passenger analytics.
+The CCTV security systems design included head-end upgrades and system expansions to support new technologies, as well as modifications to head-end monitoring hardware.

-The terminal lobby expansion also included the design and construction of a new Central Energy Plant (CEP) serving CLT.
-Arora’s scope included the special systems, telecom, security and CCTV for the new CEP including, but not limited to:
+The Terminal Lobby Expansion also included the design and construction of a new Central Energy Plant (CEP) serving CLT.
+Arora’s scope included special systems, telecommunications, security, and CCTV design for the new CEP, including but not limited to the following:

-• New Telecommunications Room/Closets – The telecommunication’s room is a dedicated and maintained telecommunications space absent of other energy plant electrical components or services, except for electrical and other systems serving this room.
-The CEP Telecommunications Room provides adequate space for information technology cable terminations (horizontal and backbone), active and passive communications equipment, cross-connection wiring and hardware, and any other materials or equipment associated with the CEP technology deployment.
-Arora included a design factor of 50% growth in the layout of the CEP Telecommunication Room.
+• New Telecommunications Room/Closets – The CEP telecommunications room is a dedicated, maintained space free of other energy plant electrical components or services, except for systems serving the room.
+The space accommodates information technology cable terminations (horizontal and backbone), active and passive communications equipment, cross-connection wiring and hardware, and other equipment supporting CEP technology deployment.
+The design incorporated a 50 percent growth factor to allow for future expansion.

-• Telecommunications Room Mechanical Systems – The CEP Telecommunications Room was designed to include HVAC service designed to dissipate the heat generated by electrically powered communications equipment supporting the airport’s 24/7 operations.
-The temperature for the telecommunications room will be in the range of 68-degrees F to 75-degrees F and humidity will be maintained between 40% and 55% relative humidity.
+• Telecommunications Room Mechanical Systems – The CEP telecommunications room includes dedicated HVAC systems designed to dissipate heat generated by communications equipment supporting the airport’s 24/7 operations.
+Temperature is maintained between 68°F and 75°F, with relative humidity controlled between 40 and 55 percent.

-• Telecommunications Room Fire Protection/Fire Alarm – The CEP Telecommunications Room is protected by a pre-action clean agent system.
-The fire protection system in the room was integrated with the HVAC system and UPS/Power source in order to disconnect service in the event of system activation.
-Wall linings are covered with two coats of fire-retardant white paint.
+• Telecommunications Room Fire Protection/Fire Alarm – The CEP telecommunications room is protected by a pre-action clean agent fire suppression system.
+Fire protection is integrated with HVAC systems and UPS power sources to disconnect service upon system activation.
+Wall linings are finished with fire-retardant white coatings.

-• Universal Cabling Distribution System (UCDS) – Arora designed the UCDS, backbone cabling systems, fiber backbone, and horizontal cabling at the CEP which consists of a passive cabling infrastructure that features copper cabling, fiber cabling, serial cabling, and other low voltage cabling.
-The UCDS incorporates the Telecommunications Room/Closets, as well as outside connectivity to the CLT TSO, and external service providers such as AT&T. Support systems include:
+• Universal Cabling Distribution System (UCDS) – Arora designed the UCDS, including backbone and horizontal cabling infrastructure at the CEP.
+The passive cabling system incorporates copper, fiber, serial, and other low-voltage cabling and provides connectivity between the CEP, CLT’s Technology Services Office (TSO), and external service providers such as AT&T. Supported systems include:

 • Access Control